Student Organization Recognition Process

 Renewing Recognition for Existing Student Organizations

-Recognition by San José State University lasts for one academic year, from August 1 (or date of recognition) through mid-September of the following year.
+Recognition by San José State University lasts for one academic year, from July 1 to June 30 through the following year.

 Every student organization that wishes to continue to operate from year to year must renew their recognition application with Student Involvement each year during the Fall recognition cycle.